-As a part of the Vancouver International Wine Festival, on February 26, I attended this 13th annual awards lunch with an Italian theme, that was full of restaurateurs, sommeliers, wine makers, and other industry peers.
+As a part of the Vancouver International Wine Festival, on February 17, I attended this 14th annual awards lunch with a Canadian theme, that was full of restaurateurs, sommeliers, wine makers, and other industry peers.

-Guests enjoyed a meal prepared by Vancouver Convention Centre executive chef Blair Rasmussen, showcasing Italian delicacies, and toasted trade competition winners with a stunning line-up of a selection of 35 Italian wines.
+Guests enjoyed a meal prepared by Vancouver Convention Centre executive chef Blair Rasmussen, showcasing Canadian delicacies, and toasted trade competition winners with a stunning line-up of a selection of Canadian wines.

 The annual Spirited Industry Professional Award is presented to an individual who has made a significant contribution to the sales, service or promotion of wine in British Columbia.
-The 10th annual award goes to industry icon Norman Gladstone.
+The 12th annual award goes to industry icon Harry McWatters.

 The Sommelier of the Year Award recognizes working sommeliers who consistently demonstrate an outstanding passion for marrying wine with food and a dedication to exceptional service.
-This year’s winner, Alistair Veen, chef/owner of Tap Restaurant, was selected through a hands-on competition organized by the BC Chapter of the Canadian Association of Professional Sommeliers (CAPS).
-Veen will represent British Columbia in the “Best Sommelier in Canada” competition this spring.
+This year’s winner, Shane Taylor, wine director at CinCin Ristorante + Bar, was selected through a hands-on competition organized by the BC Chapter of the Canadian Association of Professional Sommeliers.
+Shane will represent British Columbia in the “Best Sommelier in Canada” competition.
+As Sommelier of the Year, Shane receives two Delta Air Lines vouchers valued at $2,000 USD from the festival.

 Celebrating the best food and wine pairings in the business, restaurants throughout British Columbia and Alberta have been recognized for creating wine lists that complement their establishment’s unique menu and concept.
 Candidates submitted their wine and menu lists, and were then visited by judges who reviewed their programs.
 The key judges were Tom Doughty, Jay Jones, DJ Kearney, Iain Philip, and Treve Ring.
 The top restaurants were awarded Platinum, Gold, Silver, and Bronze, or commended with an Honourable Mention.
 The Wine Program Excellence Awards are sponsored by Vancouver Magazine.